bonsaiilabs/react-js-material-ui-stratafly/README.md

 $ npm start
 ```

+# Deploy Stratafly
+Watch this [video](https://gist.github.com/deekshasharma/ac112a8c6a7b6598d199349101647371#file-deploy-stratafly-md) for deploying Stratafly using surge.

+Note: Please make sure if you deploy it and showcase it in your portfolio, you add the credit or link(visible) to all the
+icons and illustrations.
+Else you might get into trouble by the creators

 # License Attribution
 The images used in Stratafly have been taken from Noun Project.
 Attribution provided below:
 1. Flight by Juan Pablo Bravo from the Noun Project